onlyutkarsh/ExportImportBuildDefinition/intro.md

 > **Aug 2016**
 > - Improved the import logic - *If the project/repository/service endpoint from the file cannot be found (in the importing project) extension tries to first resolve from the first available build definition.
 Extension will throw error only when it cannot find the definition too.*
-> - Minor changes to UI style
+> - Minor changes to UI style.

 > **Jun 2016**
 > - Initial version (`preview`)